VienDinhCom/hugo-c/README.md

 </section>
 <!-- /.app-post-single -->
 ```
-You can use this Emmet shortcut `section.app-post-single|c` to create the comments more quickly.
+You can use this Emmet shortcut `section.app-post-single|c` and press `tab` to create the comments more quickly.

 **2.** For `app-[partial name].scss`